 This feature requires at least version 2.0 of the nvme-cli utility.

-To use the feature, the following sequence should be followed:
+To use the in-band authentication feature, the following sequence should be followed:

 The order of some of these steps can be changed.
 Enabling the feature flag must be the first step, but hosts can be created in any order, and secrets can be set or changed at any time.
-Once In-Band Authentication is enabled, only hosts that have a trusted-host resource with secrets set will be able to connect to the cluster.
+Once in-band authentication is enabled, only hosts that have a trusted-host resource with secrets set will be able to connect to the cluster.
 Connected trusted-hosts that are removed or have secrets changed to be incorrect will currently not be disconnected.
-This could change in future versions.
+This may change in future versions.

 Enabling In-Band Authentication Feature Support